Join me, Murray Rudd, in Kenya for an incredible luxury wildlife and landscape photo safari!

 Physically, this is an easy trip with easy walking.

-Below: this very young elephant was being held back by mom to maintain sufficient personal space between the young one and our Land Cruiser.
+Below: baby animals are abundant in the Masai Mara in November; this very young elephant was being held back by mom so that sufficient personal space was maintained between the young one and our Land Cruiser.

-Meet at breakfast at the Hilton for introductions; flight from Nairobi to the Masai Mara airstrip; enter the park and have our first game drive on the way to Ashnil Mara Camp; after check-in, we head out for a late-afternoon game drive.
+Meet after breakfast at the Nairobi Hilton for introductions; flight from Nairobi to the Masai Mara airstrip; enter the park and have our first game drive on the way to Ashnil Mara Camp; after check-in, we head out for a late-afternoon game drive.

 Morning and afternoon game drives; evening photo review session; overnight at Ashnil Mara Camp.